dd86k/Moo68k/Readme.md

 # Moo68k
 ## A Motorola 68000 (m68k) emulator in C#.

-"Let's make a binary compatible m68k emulator in C#" I said.

-A simulator would just try to reproduce behavior, in this case I try to actually emulate an m68k.

-Please refer to the [Programmer Reference Manual](https://www.nxp.com/files/archives/doc/ref_manual/M68000PRM.pdf) (M68000PRM.pdf by Motorola) before addressing (get it?) an issue.
+Please refer to the [Programmer Reference Manual](https://www.nxp.com/files/archives/doc/ref_manual/M68000PRM.pdf) (M68000PRM.pdf by Motorola) before addressing (pun) an issue.

+All references in code are referenced by page number, and article (e.g. `P8-4, 8.2` is page 8-4, article 8.2).

-**Note:** Not in an useable state.
+**Note:** The emulator is still a work in progress, not in an useable state.

 Irregular updates, no regrets.